twbs/bootstrap/docs/4.0/components/navbar.md

 - Navbars require a wrapping `.navbar` with `.navbar-expand{-sm|-md|-lg|-xl}` for responsive collapsing and [color scheme](#color-schemes) classes.
 - Navbars and their contents are fluid by default.
 Use [optional containers](#containers) to limit their horizontal width.
-- Navbars and their contents are built with flexbox, providing easy alignment options via utility classes.
+- Navbars and their contents are built with flexbox, providing easy alignment options with the flex and spacing utility classes.
 - Navbars are responsive by default, but you can easily modify them to change that.
 Responsive behavior depends on our Collapse JavaScript plugin.
+- Navbars are hidden by default when printing.
+Force them to be printed by adding `.d-print` to the `.navbar`.
+See the [display]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/display/) utility classes.
 - Ensure accessibility by using a `<nav>` element or, if using a more generic element such as a `<div>`, add a `role="navigation"` to every navbar to explicitly identify it as a landmark region for users of assistive technologies.

 Read on for an example and list of supported sub-components.